 Activity 2.2.3.
-Hold workshop on validaation of new POPs inventories
+Hold workshop on inventory validation

 The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
 All working group members, PCU and relevant stakeholders will be invited to the workshop.